CO-President & Fundraising co-chair

 Social Committee Chair

 Tracey Cantu lives in Austin and has been on the DSACT Board since 2013.
 Tracey works full time as an Event Logistics Manager with George P. Johnson Experience Marketing on the IBM, North America account.
 Tracy is married to Felipe Cantu and together have a son Benjamin, born with Down syndrome in April 2011.
 Tracey is currently volunteering her time as Co-Chair of the Social Committee.

 Kim Kann is the mother of three children, Nicholas, Stella, and Dash, who has Down syndrome.
 Kim is originally from NJ, with a background in pharmaceutical sales.
 She has been a member of DSACT since 2013.
 She is a special education campus parent coordinator and Sunshine committee member for Rooster Springs Elementary.
 She also serves on the board for the Tiger Reading Foundation as well as being the campus contact for the elementary school.
 She enjoys traveling, reading, volunteering, Austin restaurants, and advocating about Down syndrome awareness.

 baby talk and new parent coordinator

-Sara Dodd is the mother of 2 beautiful children.
-Caroline is 3 years old and keeps her on her toes; and Brian, who just turned 1 year old, has Down syndrome, and lights up her life.
+Sara Dodd is the mother of two beautiful children - Caroline, and Brian, who has Down syndrome.
 She and her husband are small business owners who grew up in Austin.
-Sara graduated from Texas Christian University with an elementary teaching degree and taught 4th grade for 5 years, spending 2 years teaching in a special education class.
-Now she enjoys spending time raising her family, advocating for Down syndrome, and seeing her little ones experience this big world.
+Sara graduated from TCU with an elementary teaching degree and taught 4th grade, with a few years in a special education/co-teach classroom.
+She enjoys traveling, raising her family, and reaching out to and supporting new families who receive a Down syndrome diagnosis.